Your business’s future looks bright, and the cash is starting to roll in. Maybe it’s time to hire some new employees?

 Hold on a minute.
 Like that Ferrari you have your eye on, just because you want new employees doesn’t mean you need or can afford them.

 It’s a decision that shouldn’t be taken lightly.
-Take the time to be cautious and strategic, and ask yourself these questions.
+Take the time to be cautious and strategic, and ask yourself these questions to know when to hire.

 Who knows?
 Maybe profits will increase enough to buy that Ferrari after all.